 Frosty appearance on parts.
 Could be the beginning of underfill.

-An intimate mixture of (a) polymers(s) with all the materials necessary for the finished product.
+A thoroughly integrated mixture of (a) polymers(s) with all the materials necessary for the finished product.

 For a container, the shape in which various cross-sections have a common center.